-This method is recommended.
 Using a proprietary mains-powered 12 Volt battery charger will ensure that the battery is optimally charged and without risk of damage due to overcharging.

-Tools required - 240-Volt AC powered 12 V DC battery charger compatible with the battery's chemistry, e.g. lead-acid or lithium-ion.
+Tools required - 240-Volt AC powered 12 V DC battery charger.

 - Prepare the battery for charging if it is a usermaintainable type by removing the vent caps and adding demineralised or distilled water until the electrolyte level is just above the internal battery plates.
 This may not be possible with a maintenance-free battery. - 2.
-Connect the battery charger's positive (+) alligator clip or terminal clamp (red) to the positive (+) terminal on the battery. - Connect the battery charger's negative (-) alligator clip or terminal clamp (black) to the negative (-) terminal on the battery. - Start the generator. - Make any necessary pre-charging adjustments or settings on the battery charger in accordance with its operating instructions. - 6.
+Connect the battery charger's positive (+) alligator clip or terminal clamp (red) to the positive (+) terminal on the battery. - 3.
+Connect the battery charger's negative (-) alligator clip or terminal clamp (black) to the negative (-) terminal on the battery. - 4.
+Start the generator. - Make any necessary pre-charging adjustments or settings on the battery charger in accordance with its operating instructions. - 6.
 Insert the battery charger's power supply plug into one of the generator's 240-Volt AC outlet sockets and then switch the battery charger ON.
 The battery is now charging.
-Keep the battery as far away as possible from the generator due to the explosive gas hazard. - 7.
-Monitor the battery; stop charging if the battery gets hot to the touch and the electrolyte boils violently. - 8.
-Monitor the battery charger in accordance with its operating instructions and switch it off when indicated to do so. - 9.
+Keep the battery as far away as possible from the generator due to the explosive gas hazard. - Monitor the battery; stop charging if the battery gets hot to the touch and the electrolyte boils violently. - Monitor the battery charger in accordance with its operating instructions and switch it off when indicated to do so. - 9.
 Switch the battery charger OFF and unplug its power supply cord from the generator. - 10.
-Stop the generator unless it's being used to power some other 240-Volt AC device(s). - Disconnect the battery charger's negative (-) alligator clip or terminal clamp (black) from the negative (-) terminal on the battery. - 12.
+Stop the generator unless it's being used to power some other 240-Volt AC device(s). - 11.
+Disconnect the battery charger's negative (-) alligator clip or terminal clamp (black) from the negative (-) terminal on the battery. - 12.
 Disconnect the battery charger's positive (+) alligator clip or terminal clamp (red) from the positive (+) terminal on the battery. - 13.
 Refit the battery's vent caps, if applicable.
 The battery is now charged and ready for use.